daemonraco/toobasic/docs/facilities.md

 $ php shell.php sys controller create my_action
 ```
 In the example we are trying to create an action called __my_action__ and this
-operation will generate this artefacts:
+operation will generate these artefacts:

 * A new file at __ROOTDIR/site/controllers/my_action.php__
 	* This file will contain the definition of class __MyActionController__.